kostandy/tg-ticket-bot/README.md

 # Loop Tickets Bot

-A Telegram bot that tracks ticket availability for shows and notifies users when new dates become available.
+A Telegram bot that tracks ticket availability for shows.

 ## Setup